EcklerOChokola/AOC-23/README.md

 Tooling informations can be found in the last column of the table in the [languages](#languages) section.
 Some tweaks may be needed for some online tools, which will be written on top of the programs.

 ## Tests
 When achievable on my machine, I will try to put a few tests for the day.
-These will represent how I tried to find edge-cases for my algorithm.
+These will represent how I tried to find edge-cases for my algorithm and the examples that were given for the day.

 Each folder that I have implemented tests for will have :